William Mellish (banker)

-William Mellish (c.
-1764–1838) was an English Tory politician and banker.
+William Mellish (1764–1838) was an English Tory politician and banker.

-He was the third son of William Mellish of Blyth, Nottinghamshire by his second wife Anne Gore.
+He was born in the City of Westminster on 13 June 1764, the third son of William Mellish of Blyth, Nottinghamshire by his second wife Anne Gore, daughter and co-heiress of John Gore of Bush Hill Park, Enfield, London.

+In 1794 Mellish inherited Bush Hill Park from his aunt, Catherine Mellish (née Gore), widow of Joseph Mellish.

 With his brother John, he owned the business of John and William Mellish & Co.
 Having served as a director and Deputy Governor, Mellish was made Governor of the Bank of England from 1814 to 1816.

 He was elected Member of Parliament (MP) for Great Grimsby from 1796 to 1802 and from 1803 to 1806, then as MP for Middlesex from 1806 to 1820.